Miami Deferred Inspection Lawyers

 Contact the Immigration Attorneys at Hubbs Law Firm

-Deferred inspection is a procedure conducted by Customs and Border Protection (“CBP”) for arriving aliens when there is a concern about their admissibility into the United States.
-Concerns over the admissibility of an arriving alien can arise from a criminal record, evidence of immigration fraud, or simply a lack of documentation.
+Did you recently arrive in the United States?
+Were you issued Form I-546 for a deferred inspection in Miami?
+If so, you should consult with an immigration attorney immediately.
+Deferred inspection is a procedure conducted by Customs and Border Protection (CBP) to arriving immigrants when there is a concern about their admissibility into the United States.
+Concerns over the admissibility of an arriving immigrant can arise from a criminal record, evidence of immigration fraud, or simply a lack of documentation.

 Deferred inspection is allowed on a case by case basis at the discretion of the CBP officer.
 If you are granted deferred inspection, you will be asked to return to one of the designated deferred inspection sites and possibly present certain documents.
 At that time, the officer will make a determination whether to legally admit you into the United States or initiate removal proceedings.